ALTIBASE/Documents/Manuals/Altibase_7.3/eng/iSQL User's Manual.md

 #### ISQL_CONNECTION

 When Altibase is operated with a client-server arrangement, the user can select the client-server protocol that is suitable for the operating environment by setting environment variables.
-Altibase supports the TCP/IP, IPC, IPCDA, and Unix domain SSL socket protocols.
+Altibase supports the TCP/IP, IPC, IPCDA, Unix domain socket, SSL/TLS protocol, and Infiniband.
 The default protocol for communication with Altibase servers is TCP/IP.

 - TCP
 - UNIX